 HackISU is a 36 hour programming competition focused on the technology and computer/software industries.
-Over 250 students come to HackISU to learn new things and build cool projects for an entire weekend.
+Over 450 students come to HackISU to learn and build amazing projects for an entire weekend.
 The event is free, and inclusive to students of all programming abilities.

 HackISU is 100% funded by sponsors.
 Our sponsors help us to provide meals for hundreds of students during the event, as well as buying swag/prizes for the best hacks.
-They also allow us to provide monetary reimbursement for students traveling from other schools to Ames to attend our hackathon.
+They also allow organizers to travel to leadership conventions, like MLH Hackcon.
 Sponsors can help students learn by giving tech talks during the event, and also participate as mentors for hackers.

 A prize given away by the sponsor for reasons of which they define (best use of their api, most innovative in _______ sector, best entrepreneurial hack, etc)

-Having a booth means that hackers will see that you’re there!
-They’ll know where you are if they want to ask you any questions during the hackathon.
-The booth also serves as your home-base during the event for any recruiters/mentors participating.
+Sponsors having a booth at HackISU means that our hackers will see that you’re there!
+They’ll know where you are and will be able to ask you any questions they may have during the hackathon.
+The booth will also serve as your home-base during the event for any recruiters/mentors participating.
+This is important for you to get the most out of your sponsorship!

 There’s no set schedule for when recruiters or mentors have to be at their booth.
-We highly recommend having someone there when the event begins on Friday evening as well as Saturday afternoon.
-Having a presence on Friday evening is important because that is when students are not busy hacking yet, so they will have time to talk with you about your company, any prizes you’re offering, and ask you about job/internship opportunities.
-They are also starting to form their project ideas - they’ll want to talk with you about how to win your prize!
-Saturday afternoon is when hackers will be busy hacking...
+We depend on our sponsors having a representative from the company at their designated booth when the event begins on Friday evening as well as throughout the event.
+Having a presence on Friday evening is important because that is when students are arriving and not yet hacking, so they will have time to talk with you about your company, any prizes you’re offering, and ask you about job/internship opportunities.
+They are also starting to form their project ideas -- they’ll want to talk with you about how to win your prize!

 We will have a general swag table where we will put any swag/recruiting materials you’d like to give us.

-Mentors are the lifeline for hackers.
-Most people are working with topics or tools that they’ve never touched before, so mentors can help with sticky situations, and keep teams moving to create amazing projects.
-Mentors are also your most direct interaction with event attendees.
-They’re great opportunities to talk about your sponsor prize, event, or API.
+Mentors are the lifeline for our hackers.
+Most people are working with topics or tools that they’ve never touched before and are just learning, so mentors can help with hacker question or aid in a strategy to fix the issue.
+Mentors are your most direct interaction with our hackers.
+It is a great opportunities to talk about your sponsor prize, event, or API.
 We’ve heard countless stories of people getting help right as they’re about to quit, and are then helped by a timely mentor who makes a real positive impression in the hacker’s weekend.
-Those are the moments that stick around after HackISU is over.
+Those are the moments that help make HackISU a valuable and memorable experience!

 We’re happy to have as many mentors as you’d like to bring along.
 The more the merrier.
 It’s great to have a variety of mentors with skillsets in everything from embedded systems to mobile to web development.

-Nope!
-Mentors can spend as much or as little time as they’d like at the event, but prime time for mentors is Friday from 8pm - midnight as people are exploring their project ideas and Saturday from 10am - midnight as hackers are starting to get into the gritty details of their projects.
+Mentors can spend as much or as little time as they’d like at the event, but prime time for mentors is Friday from 8pm - Midnight as people are exploring their project ideas and Saturday from 10am - Midnight as hackers are starting to get into the gritty details of their projects.
+If you need a brief of a break from the hustle and bustle of mentoring, please feel free to take advantage of our Sponsor Lounge!

 Events at HackISU are fun ways for hackers to take a break from staring at their project and enjoy a lighthearted game or activity.
 Examples of fun events are cup stacking, handing out caffeinated goodies, technical challenges or brain teasers, and any kind of career help.
 This is a great opportunity to access hackers in a situation where they’re not preoccupied with the bug they’re trying to fix.